 Marcus Grodd and Lacy Faddoul should have been the first Paradise success story after meeting during season one of the spin-off series and getting married on the beach in Mexico for the season two premiere.
 Joke's on us, though, because after the couple split following one year of marriage, Marcus revealed that their Mexico wedding wasn't actually legal in the first place.
 They were supposed to do the official paperwork when they got home, but Lacy stalled and then totally vanished.
 According to Marcus, she never officially dumped him, she just slowly ghosted.

 Raven Gates is a Bachelor fan-favorite after her story about beating her cheating ex with her heel instantly endeared her to every woman who has ever been wronged.
 She was into Adam Gottschalk during Paradise season four, but so was her close friend Sarah Vendal, who had dibs on Adam because they lowkey might've hooked up before the show.
 Drama ensued, but Raven got the guy and they've been adorable ever since (so, for over a year).
-The couple lives together, and an engagement is imminent.
+The got engaged in June 2019 and are super cute.